Emblem of Israel

-The emblem of Israel (סמל מדינת ישראל) depicts a temple menorah surrounded by an olive branch on each side, with the word Israel written in Hebrew (ישראל) below it.
+The emblem of Israel (סֵמֶל מְדִינַת יִשְׂרָאֵל) depicts a temple menorah surrounded by an olive branch on each side, with the word Israel written in Hebrew (ישראל) below it without niqqud.
 While it is commonly displayed in blue and white, the emblem has appeared in alternative colour combinations depending on the use, such as on the Israeli Presidential Standard (see below).

 History

 The emblem features a menorah captured by Romans during the First Jewish-Roman War, as depicted on the Arch of Titus.

 The State of Israel adopted the symbol after a design competition held in 1948.
 The design is based on the winning entry submitted by Gabriel and Maxim Shamir's proposal, with elements taken from other submissions, including entries from Oteh Walisch, W. Struski, Itamar David, Yerachmiel Schechter, and Willie Wind, whose entry won the first design competition.
 The emblem was officially adopted on February 10, 1949.

 Symbolism

 The image used on the emblem is based on a depiction of the menorah on the Arch of Titus.
 The menorah was used in the ancient Temple in Jerusalem and has been a symbol of Judaism since ancient times.
 It symbolizes universal enlightenment, based on what is written in Isaiah 60: "Nations will come to your light, and kings to the brightness of your dawn".